Are postpartum doulas for people with postpartum depression?

 So we just wanted to make it crystal clear.

-Happy mothers, sad mothers, working mothers, stay-at-home mothers, single mothers, young mothers, old mothers – they all need support.
+Happy mothers, sad mothers, calm mothers, anxious mothers, working mothers, stay-at-home mothers, single mothers, young mothers, old mothers – they all need support.

 They need help with feeding the baby, taking care of siblings, making meals for the family, cleaning up around the house, laundry, grocery shopping, and more.
 Sometimes they need help emotionally recovering from a stressful birth experience, or just transitioning to life as a new mother.
 They need somebody to look after them while they look after their brand new baby who requires nearly all of what they have to give in those first few days.